 - German (TestDaF: TDN5, TDN4, TDN3)

-It is one of the basic tests that you need to hand over as a student who is going to join the German university.
+It is one of the basic tests that you need to pass over as a student who is going to enter the German university.
 Test results determine German language proficiency from average to high.